Does Medicare Cover Rehab?

 How Much Does Rehab Cost With Medicare?

-It’s important to note that Medicare caps the amount of physical therapy and rehabilitation services you can receive.
-In 2022, Medicare’s “therapy caps” are set at:
+It’s important to note that Medicare rehab coverage caps the amount of physical therapy and rehabilitation services you can receive.
+In 2023, Medicare’s “therapy caps” are set at:

 It is possible to get an exemption from these limits.